Vans go shoe gazey

 The long tail promises endless multiplications in the world of goods.
-My favorite: this custom pair of Vans now selling on
+My favorite: this custom pair of Vans now selling on line for $348.00.

 The well dressed blogger will want to commission a pair for every perabulation he intends to take in every city he intends to visit.
 (Excellent for cheating in Geography class, as well.)
 Now that’s multiplication.